Netsyms/BinStack/README.md

 *lang/en_us.php
    Language data for US English.
 *lib/login.php
    Functions for logging in users and stuff like that.
-Most functions transparently makes requests to the Portal API and return the results.
+Most functions transparently makes requests to the AccountHub API and return the results.
 *lib/userinfo.php
    Functions for getting user data, like real names and managed employees.
 *static/css/app.css